Rebecca l. Hubbard

 Dr. Hubbard holds a Doctorate in Human Sciences with a focus in Human Development and Family Science, a Master of Science in Professional Counseling, and a Bachelor of Art in Psychology with a focus in Child Psychology.
 She is a Licensed Professional Counselor (LPC), a Certified Family Life Educator (CFLE), and a Qualified Administrator of the Intercultural Development Inventory (IDI).
 Early in her career, she trained in evidence-based practices to support families with autistic children and has since added certifications in suicide prevention, teaching and learning excellence, and family well-being consultation for OCD and anxiety-related disorders.

-Her career has included roles as professor, researcher, advocate, counselor, trainer, grant manager, and community leader in the areas of mental health, family science, and intercultural engagement.
+Her career has included the roles of professor, researcher, advocate, counselor, trainer, program manager, educator, and community leader in the areas of mental health, family science, and intercultural engagement.
 She served as Tulsa’s first Chief Mental Health Officer and co-created the Oklahoma Child and Adolescent Psychiatry and Mental Health Access Program (OKCAPMAP), bridging gaps in pediatric mental health services statewide.
-She has also held leadership roles with Mental Health Association Oklahoma and continues to serve on statewide boards and committees that promote children’s mental health, family resilience, and legislative advocacy.
+She also held a leadership role within the Mental Health Association of Oklahoma and continues to serve on statewide boards and committees that promote children’s mental health, family resilience, and legislative advocacy.

 Dr. Hubbard’s personal life parallels her professional path.
 She is a grateful wife and